 - Salaries tend to increase at a steady rate over time, with those who have three to seven years' experience earning £32,000 to £53,000.

-- Working as an experienced manager or at director level can see salaries of over £70,000.
+- If you're working as an experienced manager or at director level, you could see a salary of over £70,000.

 Income data from Barclay Simpson.
 Figures are intended as a guide only.

 Working hours tend to be normal office hours.
 Those working in large practices typically work some irregular overtime.

 What to expect

 - Internal audit work is usually office based.